 Here are some of the more popular restaurants featuring traditional British Indian food:

 Welcome to London relocation where people find their home guaranteed.
 We’re an all-inclusive service that’s helped 100% of our clients find their perfect property sign a lease and move in within their desired timeframe.

 You might be wondering what’s so difficult about the London property market that you can just do this on your own.

 Agents in London only hold private stock in their area they don’t share with other agencies through a multiple listing system.
 This means you can’t just go to one agency and see all the available options.
 That’s why you need a London relocation.
 We will be your Multiple Listing system and exhaust the market.
 We guarantee you will find your flat through us.

 We start by conducting a needs assessment so that we know what type of property you’re looking for when you’re looking to move into it and what area will best suit your lifestyle and your community.
 Our team will handhold you through this process to offer you personalized attention and to educate you on the local market so that there are no surprises.

 Come viewing day on that viewing day your personal agent will show you 18 to 25 properties.
 When a certain property has captured your hearts we will help you negotiate the rent and lease terms on your behalf.
 Customer service is our top priority.

 So remember we work with the Leddy’s agents and landlords but we work exclusively for you.
 Our team of London ex-pats has been there, we understand the unknowns you’re facing and we can translate the difference.
 We want you to settle into your new life fast and seamlessly.

 Just check out our client testimonial, and our service is guaranteed!
 Speak to one of our team and see what we can do for you and your business.
-London relocation is the property search company.
-Call London Relocation now to get started at 800-903-1658 from the United States or from the UK +44 20 7993 0422.
+London Relocation is a property search company.
+Call London Relocation now to get started at 800-903-1658 from the United States or from the UK at +44 20 7993 0422.
 Our service is 100% guaranteed to find your ideal flat in one day!